felixlopz/hubrise-test-task/content/apps/app4/en/receive-orders.md

 App4 can receive orders from your connected solutions, such as food delivery platforms, through HubRise.

+## Information Received From HubRise

-This page explains what information App4 receives from HubRise orders.
+The following sections explain which information App4 receives from HubRise orders.

-## Items and Options
+### Items and Options

 HubRise sends to App4 the complete information about items and options, including name, ref code, quantity, and price.